Languages of Indonesia: Indigenous languages and regional lingua francas

 There are hundreds of indigenous languages spoken in Indonesia.
 Most of them are locally used indigenous languages, a category of languages referring to those spoken at the local, regional level, spoken by a small number of people, ranging from a few to a few thousands of people.
 These include small languages such as Benggoi, Mombum, and Towei.
 Other languages are spoken at the regional level to connect various ethnicities.
 For this reason, these languages are known as regional lingua francas (RLFs).
 According to Subhan Zein, there are at least 43 RLFs in Indonesia, categorized into two types: Malayic RLFs and Non-Malayic RLFs.
 The former refers to a group of regional lingua francas that are thought of as indigenised varieties of Malay or Indonesian.
 These include such languages as Ambonese Malay, Banjarese, Manado Malay, and Papuan Malay.
 The latter refers to regional lingua francas that are not associated with Malay or Indonesian, including Biak, Iban, and Onin.
 (Note: Zein's definition of "Malayic" RLFs should not be confused with the genealogical Malayic subgroup of Malayo-Polynesian languages.
 The genealogical Malayic subgroup also includes languages that are listed by Zein as "non-Malayic" RLFs, such as Iban and Musi.)

 Foreign languages

 As early as the seventh century AD, the natives of the archipelago began an intense period of trade with people from China, India and other countries.
-This was followed by a long period of colonization by the Dutch and Portugal colonials.
+This was followed by a long period of colonization by the Dutch and Portuguese colonials.
 The outcome of these processes has been the development of a group of heritage languages spoken by Arab, Chinese, Eurasian and Dutch descendants, among others.
 Chinese linguistic varieties such as Hokkien, Hakka, and Mandarin are the most common heritage languages.
 Tamil is also spoken among majority of Indians in the country.
 A small number of heritage language speakers speak Arabic and Dutch.